Felix-Hz/green-squares/README.md

 ### Fact of Day 136
 The number 42 is the angle in degrees for which a rainbow appears or the critical angle.

+### Fact of Day 137
+The number 42 is the number of kilometers in a marathon.